 Tip: The prices above are for reference only; actual costs may vary depending on circumstances.
 If you book through online platforms like Klook or KKday, you usually get 10%–20% off compared to purchasing at Incheon Airport.

-How to purchase a South Korean data card?
+How to buy a South Korean data card?

 III.
 How to buy Korean data cards?
 A comprehensive guide for both online and offline methods.